The risk that’s often overlooked

 Become a Patron of Ask Leo! and go ad-free!

-- The common usage of letting your browser remember passwords can be risky.
+- Letting your browser remember passwords can be risky.

 Remembered passwords in a browser